 Nine times out of ten I’m expecting my husband to fulfill a need that is way outside his abilities.
 I mean, come on, he’s not going to be able to read my mind no matter how much I want him to.
 (On a side note, can you imagine how awkward it would be if our husbands could actually read our minds?
 It means they would know every thought we have in their presence.
 Eep!
 Maybe we don’t want that after all.)

-My suggestion would be that you spend some time studying what the Bible says about marriage.
+My suggestion would be that you spend some time studying what the Bible says about the union between a man and his wife.
 When we know what God expects, we have more realistic expectations for marriage.
 And that my friend, is the best way to deal with unmet expectations in marriage.

 What do you think is the best way to deal with unmet expectations in marriage?
 Share them in the comments below.